Beautiful Stranger: Recording and composition

+Blur guitarist Graham Coxon later recalled hearing an early version of this song's backing track in 1998, while the band was working with Orbit on their album 13: "We had a go at doing something over a beat that William had put together.
+I remember really, really liking jamming over it, but we didn’t get anywhere with it.
+And then later on that same year, Madonna came out with 'Beautiful Stranger.'
+I’m like, 'Oh, that’s that track!'”

 According to Michael Paoletta from Billboard, "no fierce-ruling club DJ in 1999 would [have] dared play the original jangly rock-etched version of the song".
 Hence the song was remixed by Victor Calderone, who kept the basic structure of the song, while mixing it with tribal infused beats.
 Unlike many of his then releases—where he removed the bulk of the song's lyrics for remixing—with "Beautiful Stranger" he kept them.
 Paoletta described the remixes as "if Calderone fully understands the importance of a song and understands how best to unite deft beats and a dazzling vocal performance."
 The remixes include a rock-leaning version as well as Calderone's Club and Radio mixes.

 Critical reception

 "It's always a joy when a well-established artist is able to show that he or she is as creatively inspired as ever. ['Beautiful Stranger'] does nothing but further Madonna's essential place in pop culture through the '80s, '90s, and now, beyond.
 Credible and utterly exceptional."

 — —Chuck Taylor from Billboard reviewing "Beautiful Stranger".